klee-mens/LaserCAD/README.md

 In short: LaserCAD helps you quickly prototyping and scripting your optical setup with as few commands as possible in the language of geometric optics and a ton of default values.
-It approximates the raytracing and shows you a 3D view of everything in FreeCAD.
+It approximates the ray tracing and shows you a 3D view of everything in FreeCAD.

 The creed is: